lukeraymonddowning/whenipress/README.md

 #### Plugin options
 Whenipress provides a unified method of handling custom options to users of your plugin.
 To do so, register an `options` field in your plugin JSON.
+You can include anything in here that you want, but be sure to let your users know in your plugin's documentation.

+In our example below, we have decided to provide to options to the user, `urlsToSkip` and `skipAllUrls`.
+These are completely unique to your plugin and you're in charge of managing them.

 ```javascript
 const myPlugin = {